 At the age of 40, most individuals are settled in their careers and making more money or taking steps to reinvent themselves and start a new business.
 During this decade, expenses may increase as individuals spend more on cars, homes and family vacations.
 At the same time, retirement will seem a lot closer.
 With increased income comes greater opportunities to help improve investment performance and maximize tax efficiency for optimal savings.
 Therefore, turning 40 is a good time to review and update existing estate plans.

 In addition to funding a child’s college savings, replenishing emergency funds and reducing debt, forty-somethings should have a nice cushion saved in their retirement accounts.
-Financial planners are keenly experienced in assessing individual’s current circumstances and developing detailed plans to help those individuals achieve their intended financial and legal goals.
+Financial planners have the experience to help assess your current circumstances and develop detailed plans to help you achieve your intended financial and legal goals.

 By the time you turn 50, you can hope that your career and financial success have yielded increased financial security and discretionary income.
 However, with retirement closer than ever, it is important that you stay the course with the financial plans you already have in place while allowing some flexibility to enjoy the fruits of your labor.
 During this age, you might consider new opportunities to diversify your portfolio and create additional sources of income to supplement your retirement savings and sustain you during your retirement years.
 This time is also ideal to start thinking about how you may leave a legacy for future generations through succession planning.

-About the Author: Jamel Gordon, CFP®, is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants and a registered representative with Raymond James Financial Services.
-He can be reached at (954) 712-8888 or via email at email@example.com.
+About the Author: Jamel Gordon, CFP®, is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with Raymond James Financial Services.
+He can be reached at (954) 712-8888 or via email at firstname.lastname@example.org.

 Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
 Lauderdale, FL 33301 (954) 712-8888.